Rape Trial Judge Who Suggested Victims Should Keep ‘Knees Together’ Resigns

 Judge Camp tried to defend himself by saying that he was ignorant or had an unconscious bias, but his attempts to educate himself and his apologies were enough to warrant staying on the Bench.
 Fortunately, the Judicial Council did not agree, saying that his questioning of the alleged victim was not simply statements of clarification; that the judge spoke in a manner that was at times condescending, humiliating, and disrespectful.

-Camp’s resignation took effect on Friday, and by resigning he won’t be eligible for any payout or pension.
+Camp’s resignation took effect on Friday, and by resigning, he won’t be eligible for any payout or pension.

 Justice Robin Camp – known for his ‘keep your knees together’ comment – resigns https://t.co/9VeifSKUfc pic.twitter.com/kW7u7D3BuW